ddow/dashboard-agent/README.md

 ./deploy/deploy_backend.sh --local-only
 ```

-When run without `--local-only` the packaging step builds Python
+When run without `--local-only` the packaging step uses Docker to build Python
-dependencies inside the `public.ecr.aws/sam/build-python3.12` image using
+dependencies inside the `public.ecr.aws/sam/build-python3.12` image.
+The
-`--platform linux/arm64/v8` so that compiled wheels (e.g. `pydantic-core`)
+`--platform linux/arm64/v8` flag ensures packages like `pydantic-core` compile
+correctly for the ARM Lambda runtime.
+This works out of the box on GitHub
-match the ARM Lambda runtime.
-If you package the Lambda manually make sure to
+runners because Docker is preinstalled.
+If you package the Lambda manually make
-export `PACKAGE_ARCH=arm64` before invoking `01_package_lambda.sh`.
+sure to export `PACKAGE_ARCH=arm64` before invoking `01_package_lambda.sh`.

 ### Tests under `deploy/tests`